 Payments/refunds = any credited amounts that have been added to the statement between the opening and closing dates.

 Closing balance = the final balance at the end date of the period.
 This is the fees and charges less the payments/refunds.
-A positive figure represents an owing amount.
-A negative (-) figure represents a credit.
+It will show as either a credit or owing amount.

-The payment amount is the upcoming amount that is to be paid this week.
-A positive figure represents an owing amount.
-A negative (-) figure represents a credit.
+The direct debit payment amount is the upcoming amount that is to be paid this week.
 The date is the date the payment will be processed.

 The Transactions listing provides the most accurate, up to date account of all the session fees, additional charges, payments, and CCS subsidy paid on your account.
 Each entry represents a change to the owing balance.
 If you want to understand why you owe a certain amount, this is the best place to track each change to your balance.